 Travel Since Retirement in 2007

 In April 2007, I retired from my government service.
 A few months later, I traveled back to Thailand where I presently live.
 In my retirement, I have made trips back to Taiwan and also visited Hong Kong and Laos.
-In addition to touring all areas of Thailand, I have made frequent journeys back to Wisconsin where my siblings live.
+In addition to touring all areas of Thailand, I have made frequent trips back to Wisconsin where my siblings live.

 Future Travel Plans

 As long as my health is good, I plan on visiting the United States at least once every two years.
 What is really on my bucket list is to visit England, Switzerland, Austria, and Germany in Europe.
 The purpose of this trip will be to tour historical sites and also see the locations where my great-grandparents lived in Germany, Austria, and Switzerland.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.